-See e.g. Monetary Policy and the State of the Economy: Hearing Before the H. Comm. on Fin.
-Serv., 113th Cong.
-(2014) (statement of Abby McCloskey, Program Director of Economic Policy, AEI), available at http://financialservices.house.gov/uploadedfiles/hhrg-113-ba00-wstate-amccloskey-20140211.pdf.
-See also Lux and Greene, Out of Reach: Regressive Trends in Credit Card Access, available at income or marginal borrowers from the mortgage market altogether.
+One of the Bureau's most damaging effects on consumers and access to credit has been felt in the residential mortgage market.
+Indeed, rather than protecting borrowers, the litany of new mortgage lending rules stemming from the Dodd-Frank Act are excluding lowerincome or marginal borrowers from the mortgage market altogether.
 Under the Bureau's Qualified Mortgage (QM) rule, for example, many Americans find they are no longer eligible for loans.
 A 2013 Federal Reserve report found that 22% of consumers who borrowed to buy a home in 2010 - one out of every five borrowers - would not have met the underwriting requirements for a "Qualified Mortgage" as required by Dodd-Frank.
-The outlook is particularly bleak for minority borrowers: according to the Fed's analysis, roughly one-third of African-American and Hispanic borrowers will be unable to meet the QM underwriting requirements once the Bureau's rule is fully phased in.
+The outlook is particularly bleak for minority borrowers: according to the Fed's analysis, roughly one-third of African-American and Hispanic home-purchase borrowers in 2010 would be unable to meet the QM underwriting requirements once the Bureau's rule is fully phased in.
 The Wall Street Journal recently reported that "[i]n 2014, the number of mortgages to blacks and Hispanics combined was down 52% from 2007 across all bank and nonbank lenders, compared with a 37% drop for other racial groups combined."